General Statement

 • Recommends Graduate College policies to the Dean of The Graduate College, who in turn administers the policies or submits recommendations to the Provost and Executive Vice President for Academic Affairs and the President's Cabinet.
 The Graduate Council also reviews standards for admissions, retention, and enrollment patterns, in concurrence with the Dean.
 The Graduate Council also approves membership standards for graduate faculty.

-• Honor Code Council 2024 - 2025
+• Honor Code Council 2025 - 2026

-Rachel Davenport, Senior Lecturer, Science and Engineering, Vice Chair (R)
+Joel Bergh, Professor of Instruction, Science and Engineering, Vice Chair (R)

 Deborah Balzhiser, Associate Professor, Liberal Arts (R)

-Sandra Duke, Senior Lecturer, Applied Arts (R)
+Sandra Duke, Assistant Professor of Practice, Applied Arts (R)

-Cynthia Gonzales, Associate Professor, Fine Arts (R)
+Cynthia Gonzales, Regents' Teacher, Fine Arts and Communication (R)

 Debarun Majumdar, Professor, Liberal Arts (R)

-Jessica Pliley, Associate Professor, Liberal Arts
+Jessica Pliley, Professor, Liberal Arts (R)

-Renee Wendel, Senior Lecturer, Health Professions (R)
+Renee Wendel, Professor of Instruction, Health Professions (R)

 Gail Zank, Professor, McCoy College of Business (R)

-Alexis Chambers, Lecturer, Education
+Alexis Chambers, Associate Professor of Instruction, Education (R)

 Student Members:

-Diego Hurtado
+Diego Hernandez-Barcenas

 Aisha Shoniwa